-This course will help demonstrate to teachers' ways to present the concepts of chance phenomena.
-Graduate students will examine charts, tables, and methodology for collecting, analyzing, and interpreting data and learn to use these tools to enhance learning for their students.
+This course will help demonstrate to teachers ways to present the concepts of chance phenomena.
+Participants will examine charts, tables, and methodology for collecting, analyzing, and interpreting data.
+Teachers will learn to use these tools to enhance learning for their students.
+Prerequisite/s: None.